Aho scores in shootout as Hurricanes beat Lightning 4-3

 TAMPA, Fla.
 (AP)Sebastian Aho scored in the sixth round of the shootout, and the Carolina Hurricanes beat Andrei Vasilevskiy and the Tampa Bay Lightning 4-3 on Thursday night.

-”That’s the product of playing poorly, and that’s what happened,” Lightning coach Jon Cooper said of the one-sided shot totals. ”The better team won tonight.”

-Tampa Bay’s Ross Colton and the Hurricanes’ Teuvo Teravainen both scored in the fourth round of the tiebreaker.

-Vasilevskiy made several strong stops during an OT power play for Carolina, including shots by Aho and Brent Burns.
+Vasilevskiy made 53 saves in regulation and overtime.
+He made several strong stops during an OT power play for Carolina, including shots by Aho and Brent Burns.

-”Vasilevskiy is quite the goaltender,” Skjei said. ”He made some big saves.
-You’re on the bench sometimes and it’s like, how did that not go in.
-He’s just a stud.”

-Skjei tied it 3-3 when he scored a short-handed goal with 6:26 left in the third.
+Brady Skjei tied it at 3 when he scored a short-handed goal for the Hurricanes at 13:34 of the third.

-”We, obviously, generated a lot of pucks to the net,” Skjei said. ”Sooner or later they will go in.”

-Kucherov has scored in five or more games for the sixth time in his career.
+Seth Jarvis and Martin Necas also scored for Carolina, and Frederik Andersen stopped 23 shots.

+Tampa Bay star Nikita Kucherov extended his goal-scoring streak to five games.
+Nicholas Paul and Ross Colton also scored for the Lightning.

+It is Kucherov’s sixth career streak of having a goal in five or more games.
 The only active players with more are Alex Ovechkin (12), Tampa Bay teammate Steven Stamkos (11), Sidney Crosby (nine) and Auston Matthews (eight).

 Lightning defenseman Victor Hedman missed his second consecutive game due to an undisclosed upper-body injury.